telerik/xaml-docs/controls/radscheduleview/styles-and-templates/templating-timeruleritems.md

 # Templating the TimeRulerItems

 __RadScheduleView__ provides a wide range of customizable __TimeRulerItems__.
-The term __TimeRulerItem__ refers to the major and minor ticks inside the TimRuler, date group headers in TimelineView as well as day buttons and weekdays headers in MonthView.
+The term __TimeRulerItem__ refers to the major and minor ticks inside the TimeRuler, date group headers in TimelineView as well as day buttons and weekdays headers in MonthView.

->tip See [Configuring the TimeRuler ticks]({%slug radscheduleview-features-timeruler-ticks-configuration %}) topic for further details on the different TimeRuler items.
+>tip See the [Configuring the TimeRuler ticks]({%slug radscheduleview-features-timeruler-ticks-configuration %}) topic for further details on the different TimeRuler items.

-This topic explains how to define __TimeRulerItemTemplateSelector__ property of RadScheduleView in order to customize the templates of the TimeRuler items.
+This topic explains how to define the __TimeRulerItemTemplateSelector__ property of RadScheduleView in order to customize the templates of the TimeRuler items.

 __TimeRulerItemTemplateSelector__ is used to set a DataTemplate to the TimeRulerItems according to their type and the current ViewDefintion of the ScheduleView.
-Additionally, __TimeRulerItemTemplateSelector__ provides a separate template for Vertical and Horizontal Orientation of the ViewDefinitions (except MonthViewDefinition as it does not support Orientation).
+Additionally, __TimeRulerItemTemplateSelector__ provides a separate template for vertical and horizontal orientation of the ViewDefinitions (except MonthViewDefinition, as it does not support Orientation).

-The next images show the templates in the different ViewDefinitions of RadScheduleView.
+The next figures show the templates in the different ViewDefinitions of __RadScheduleView__.

 #### __Figure 1: TimeRulerItems templates in DayViewDefinition with Orientation = "Vertical"__